Personal menu

 When choosing your storage location, remember that heat, air, and light are the enemies of oil.
 These elements help create free radicals, which eventually lead to excessive oxidation and rancidity in the oil that will leave a bad taste in your mouth.
 Even worse, oxidation and free radicals contribute to heart disease and cancer.

 Rancidity can set in long before you can taste it or smell it.
-Rotten oils harm cells and use up precious antioxidants.
-Even though rancid oil doesn't pose a food-safety type of health risk, the less you consume, the better.
+Rotten oils harm cells and use up precious antioxidants even though rancid oil doesn't pose a food-safety type of health risk, the less you consume, the better.

 The best storage containers for olive oil are made of either tinted glass (to keep out light) or a nonreactive metal, such as stainless steel.
 Avoid metal containers made of iron or copper because the chemical reactions between the olive oil and those metals create toxic compounds.
 Avoid most plastic, too; oil can absorb noxious substances such as polyvinyl chlorides (PVCs) out of the plastic.
 Containers also need a tight cap or lid to keep out the unwanted air.